-Two minutes later Liam Fontaine and then Lee Ashcroft failed to clear, battering the ball against Dunfermline players each time.
+Three minutes later Liam Fontaine and then Lee Ashcroft failed to clear, battering the ball against Dunfermline players each time.
 Craig WIGHTON took possession, held off Ashcroft and calmly lobbed Legzdins from just inside the penalty area.

 The Dark Blues had left themselves with a mountain to climb before they had crossed the half way line in earnest.
 The Dee’s attacking players had been no more than spectators while the Pars were helping themselves to their goals.
 But Dundee responded well and gradually played their way into the game.

 Declan McDaid was the main man in Dundee’s early attacks.
 He cut inside from the left and had a shot blocked.
 He then crossed for Jason Cummings to head wide.

 The Dark Blues should have pulled a goal back from a corner when Lee Ashcroft headed powerfully past the post from five yards.
 Fon Williams saved well from Paul McMullan’s low drive and Max Anderson’s follow up was blocked.